This practice note includes detailed advice on:

 5.4 Communicating regulatory changes

 It is important that the relevant people within a practice are made aware of changes to the regulatory system and any changes you are making as a result.
-You should provide staff with additional education and training on the changes to regulation where neccessary.
+You should provide staff with additional education and training on the changes to regulation where necessary.
 This may include:

 - additional training